-Over the first few years of operation, the CFS evolved in terms of processing procedures and system expansion.
-The system was converted from a single year matching system to a longitudinal database.
+Over the first few years of operation, the CFS evolved in data processing procedures and system expansion and was converted from a single year matching system to a longitudinal database.
 The longitudinal database structure provided a mechanism for following an individual's progress across education, employment and training programs across time as well as supporting comparisons at specific intervals or points in time.
 This conversion also provided the opportunity to study the long-term impact of programs, to examine the interrelationships among agencies in the overall provision of services, and to gain a better understanding of the paths individuals follow while utilizing these services.
-The system grew in terms of both records and individuals processed.
 The number of individuals processed per year increased from 330,045 in 1992 to over 1.7 million in 1995, while the number of agencies grew from six to eight over the same period.

 In 1995, the General Assembly enacted legislation that amended Chapter 96 of the North Carolina General Statutes and established CFS by statue.
 The legislation defined system participation, established and assigned operational and evaluative responsibilities, mandated data integrity and confidentiality and outlined reporting requirements and schedules.
-The former ESC was assigned operational responsibility for CFS while the Office of State Budget and Management (OSBM) was charged with analysis and evaluation.